pirsch-analytics/docs/content/dashboard/events.md

 <button id="button">Send Event</button>

 <script type="text/javascript">
-    // wait until the page has finished loading before adding the event listener document.addEventListener("DOMContentLoaded", () => {
+    // Wait until the page has finished loading before adding the event listener. document.addEventListener("DOMContentLoaded", () => {
         let clicks = 1;

+        // You might need to use a different selector, like if you have other elements in your button.
-        document.getElementById("button").addEventListener("click", () => {
+        // See the second example on how you could solve that. document.getElementById("button").addEventListener("click", () => {
             pirsch("Button Clicked", {
                 duration: 42,